Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Dolphins stats and trends

-- This season, the Dolphins have two against the spread wins in four games as an underdog of 2 points or more.
+- The Dolphins have been underdogs by 2.5 points or more four times this year and have covered the spread twice.

-- Miami's games this season have gone over the total in three out of six opportunities (50%).
+- Miami's games this year have gone over the point total three times in six opportunities (50%).

-- The Dolphins have turned the ball over six more times (9 total) than the Falcons have forced a turnover (3) this season.
+- The Dolphins have turned the ball over nine times this season, six more turnovers than the Falcons have forced (3).

 Home and road insights

-- At home, as 2-point underdogs or greater, the Dolphins are winless ATS (0-1).
+- At home, the Dolphins are winless ATS (0-1) as 2.5-point underdogs or greater.

 Powered by Data Skrive.